-For the previous chapters of the Lynde Saga, see here, here, here, here, and here.
+For the previous chapters of the Lynde Saga, see here, here, here, here, here, here, and (drumroll please) here.
 (These two sentences don’t count toward the hundred-word total.)

 The day Paul Lynde died, my stepfather Curt and my Aunt Inez ran off together.
 I wasn’t surprised; she had always shown so much (unusual) affection toward Curt that I’d joked about her “schoolgirl crush” with the guys in my latest band, Nipple Clamp.